Independent Baptist: Worship music

-Most Independent Baptist churches exclusively use traditional worship during their services, however, there are some that have a mixture of traditional and contemporary worship styles.
-Many Independent Baptists such as Jack Hyles, Jack Chick, Paul Chappell, David Cloud, Ernest Pickering, and Spencer Smith have criticized and rejected the use of contemporary Christian music.
+Most IFB churches exclusively use traditional worship during their services, however, there are some that have a mixture of traditional and contemporary worship styles.
+Many IFBs such as Hyles, Chick, Chappell, Cloud, Pickering, and Smith have criticized and rejected the use of contemporary Christian music (CCM).
 Such leaders argue that styles such as rock and pop music are overly emotional, entertainment-focused, and man-centered, making them unsuitable for use in services.
 According to them, biblical principles should guide Christians to use hymns rather than CCM, which they feel lacks the reverence and theological depth appropriate for worship.

 Views on alcohol

-Independent Baptists hold that the Bible forbids partaking of alcohol (wine) altogether and argue that some alleged alcoholic drinks in the Bible are only medicinal uses of alcohol.
+IFBs hold that the Bible forbids partaking of alcohol altogether and argue that some alleged alcoholic drinks in the Bible are only medicinal uses of alcohol.
 They also argue that wine in the Bible can also refer to non-alcoholic beverages such as unfermented grape juice, and for this reason the context must determine which meaning is required.
-In passages where beverages are viewed negatively, Independent Baptists understand them to mean fermented wine, and where they are viewed positively, they understand them to mean unfermented wine.
+In passages where beverages are viewed negatively, IFBs understand them to mean fermented wine, and where they are viewed positively, they understand them to mean unfermented wine.
 According to this view, they believe that the wine in the Last Supper could not have been fermented, because they believe that the fermentation of wine is similar to the fermentation of bread through yeast, which they view as a symbol of sin.
-Thus Independent Baptists have argued that such wine cannot symbolize the blood of Christ.
+Thus, IFBs have argued that such wine cannot symbolize the blood of Christ.